 Have you ever met a rider that delights and surprises you?
 Someone who inspires to do more, be more, try harder?
 We crave the human connection during these times now more than ever, finding ways to share the same passion is increasingly valuable.
 This month’s nominee, Sue Shuler, has found both inspiration and connection.
-Here, she shares her ElliptiGO story along with some tips.
+Here, she shares her ElliptiGO story along with some tips for physical and mental wellness.

 I am from a small town in Pennsylvania just outside of Harrisburg.
 Growing up I loved sports but never played any in high school, being part of my high school’s State Championship band, and band front occupied my free time.
 I married my high school sweetheart after we both graduated from Penn State University.
 We moved to Long Island NY. and later Philadelphia where my husband played professional football for 14 years.